AramirRp/Portfolio/README.md

 ## Last updates :
 ```
-CV popup
-tailwind rework for mobile first design
-minor correction
+css redone
+rework of the readmore mapping
+added a dark and a custom mode
+rework of the global reponsiveness
 ```

 ### Future update :
 ```
-working on the desktop css version
-set a better mapping for the readmore feature
-adding a dark/multiple themes
 ```

 ### Other Ideas for the future :